cssidy/houseplantsoftheworld/README.md

 # Houseplants Of The World

-Curious to know where your houseplants are native?
-Interact with the globe below to see the countries where popular houseplant species feel truly at home.
+Ever wonder where your houseplants come from?
+Explore the globe below to discover the countries where your favorite houseplant species truly feel at home.

-This app is built with Mapbox API, React, Express, Node, and MongoDB.
+This app is built with Mapbox API, React, TailwindCSS, Express, Node, and MongoDB.

 ## Local Dev